 - Floortje Mossou - former research assistant

-- Honours class 'Crisis in Biology' - Leiden University - 2018-present
+- Honours class 'Crisis in Biology' now 'Evolution of Earth and Life' - Leiden University - 2018-present

 - Evolutionary biology - Leiden University, 2nd year BSc - 2017-present